Eliana Alves Cruz

 Eliana Alves dos Santos Cruz (born 1966) is a Brazilian journalist and writer.
+Her works primarily focus on fiction and short stories, with an emphasis on Afro-Brazilian perspectives.
+She most recently published Meridiana on October 14, 2025.
+Her works have garnered national recognition and several prestigious literary awards.

 Life and career

 Eliana Alves Cruz was born in Rio de Janeiro, in 1966.
 She graduated in social communication from Faculdade da Cidade in 1989.
 She took a post-graduate course in corporate communication at Cândido Mendes University.
 She worked as press manager for the Brazilian Confederation of Aquatic Sports and covered 15 world championships, six Pan-American Games, and six Olympic Games.

-She debuted in literature with the novel Água de Barrela, based on the path of her family since the 19th century in Africa.
-She was the winner of the first edition of the Oliveira Silveira Literary Award, offered by the in 2015.
+She published her first novel, Água de Barrela, in 2016, telling the story of her family's journey since leaving Africa in the 19th century.
+The novel earned her the Oliveira Silveira Literary Award from the Cultural Palmares Foundation.